 ARC utilized many different factors and data in coming up with the station locations, including travel time, personnel on duty, water availability, fire growth time, detection time, reporting of the emergency time, setup time, Basic Life Support and Advanced Life Support recommendations, NFPA guidelines and Insurance Service Office (ISO) guidelines.

 The ARC study & report is nearly 20 years old and has not been fully implemented.
 In 1999, Two ladder trucks were purchased in conjunction with this plan, as well as the building of Fire Station 2 (2605 Glenwood Blvd.).
 Since opening Fire Station 2, the plan has gone stagnant.

 In 2017, Twinsburg Firefighters Local 3630, partnered with the International Association of Firefighters (IAFF) to assemble a study on the Twinsburg Fire Department, analyzing manning, services and response to calls for service.
 The IAFF study and report were completed and delivered in February of 2018.
 This study evaluates staffing levels and minimum staffing required for optimal service.
 This report details suggested manning for current and future fire stations.

-Staffing levels effect the department’s ISO rating, which in turn affects the business’s and resident’s insurance by raising rates.
+Staffing levels effect the department’s ISO rating, which in turn affects the business’s and resident’s insurance by raising or lowering rates.
 When a department has an ISO audit it looks at training, equipment on hand, record keeping, staffing and many more areas.